mounirbasta/k8s/README.md

   - Service endpoint validation
   - Resource utilization monitoring
   - Automatic rollback on failure (ArgoCD will revert to last working commit)
+  - Commit revert to the last commit to make the repo updated with Argocd

 ## 🎣 GitHub Webhook Configuration